penumbra-zone/penumbra/docs/guide/src/pcli/install.md

 [here](https://www.rust-lang.org/learn/get-started).
 Don't forget to reload your shell so that `cargo` is available in your `\$PATH`!

+`pcli` requires `rustfmt` as part of the build process --- depending on your OS/install method for Rust, you may have to install that separately.

 ### Installing build prerequisites

 #### Linux